Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 As with aeronautical parts, putters are machined using the company’s ultramodern machining centers controlled by NX CAM software: Mallet putters are machined in two 5-axis operations and blade putters are machined in three 4-axis operations with a 5-axis finishing.
 The multi-axis machining helps the company reduce the number of setups and improve accuracy.
 All machining operations are based on the International Organization of Standardization (ISO) code generated by NX to the nearest micron.

 “We particularly appreciate the highly visual machining simulation features in NX that are a great help in our daily work because we can digitally validate and optimize the machining process,” says Gautier.
 “NX CAM offers an integrated postprocessing system that directly generates the machine’s ISO code without having to use a third-party postprocessor; this is an important advantage.”

-Janus Engineering, Siemens’ partner and leading reseller of NX CAD/CAM solutions in France, provided support by choosing, installing and deploying Siemens PLM Software.
+Janus Engineering, Siemens’ partner and leading reseller of NX CAD/CAM solutions in France, provided support by choosing, installing and deploying Siemens Digital Industries Software.

 “NX CAD is an integrated design solution that helps to rationalize and speed up the process for developing innovative products,” says Nicolas Simon, director of Janus Engineering.
 “NX CAM offers tools for machine tool programming, postprocessing and machining simulation, which serves to reduce the NC programming and machining times, produce top-quality parts, and optimize the use of manufacturing resources.”